Preparation to Reopen: What Visitors Need to Know

 Holidaymakers will be able to visit the Maldives once again from July 15.

-The Maldives Government is preparing to reopen the country’s borders, after the Covid-19 lockdown put a hold on all tourism activities in the island nation.
+The government is preparing to reopen the country’s borders, after the Covid-19 lockdown put a hold on all tourism activities in the island nation.

 A number of resorts are due to open on July 15, with more following in August and September.
-October will see all resorts, hotels and guesthouses in the Maldives reopened.
+October will see all resorts, hotels and guesthouses in the country reopened.

 The Maldives has been under a strict lockdown since early March, putting a halt to all movement between islands and all resort bookings.
 Swift and decisive action ensured confirmed cases remained far below expected levels.